iron-io/iron_mq_node/README.md

 **Options:**

-* `page`: The 0-based page to view.
-The default is 0.
-* `per_page`: The number of queues to return per page.
+* `per_page` - number of elements in response.
 The default is 30, the maximum is 100.
+* `previous` - this is the last queue on the previous page, it will start from the next one.
+If queue with specified name doesn’t exist result will contain first per_page queues that lexicographically greater than previous
+* `prefix` - an optional queue prefix to search on. e.g., `prefix=ca` could return queues `["cars", "cats", etc.]`

 --